lightning/bolts/02-peer-protocol.md

 - Upon receipt of `tx_signatures` for the splice transaction:
   - MUST consider splice negotiation complete.
+  - MUST consider the connection no longer quiescent.

 On reconnection:
 - MUST retransmit the last splice `tx_signatures` (if any).